SalOne22/rimage/README.md

 - Support for AVIF and WebP
 - Image resize
 - Image quantization
-- API
-- And alot of bugfixes and optimizations
+- And allot of bugfixes and optimizations

 ## Contribute